-If at least one person in the couple is 62 or older by June 30, 2014, the RDP remains an RDP unless the couple chooses to dissolve it.
-Going forward, RDPs will only be available to couples where at least one member is 62 or older.
+If at least one person in the couple is 62 or older on June 30, 2014, the RDP remains an RDP unless the couple chooses to dissolve it.
+Going forward, RDPs will only be available to couples where one member is 62 or older.

 Otherwise, RDP’d couples have two ways to go about converting their RDPs to civil marriages.
 They can either apply for a marriage license and then go through a marriage ceremony, or wait for the state to give them an automatic upgrade on June 30, 2014.

 Because RPDs were a new and unknown institution when first created in 2007, RDP’d couples were issued wallet cards like the one pictured above so that we could prove to those refusing to recognize our legal family status that we were, indeed, a state-recognized family with specific legal rights.